-Prostate cancer can often be found before symptoms start by testing the amount of prostate-specific antigen (PSA) in a man’s blood.
-Another way to find prostate cancer is the digital rectal exam (DRE), in which the doctor puts a gloved, lubricated finger into the rectum to feel the prostate gland.
+Prostate cancer can often be found early by testing for prostate-specific antigen (PSA) levels in a man’s blood.
+Another way to find prostate cancer is the digital rectal exam (DRE).
+For a DRE, the doctor puts a gloved, lubricated finger into the rectum to feel the prostate gland.
 These tests and the actual process of screening are described in more detail in Screening Tests for Prostate Cancer.

-At this time, the American Cancer Society (ACS) recommends that men thinking about getting screened for prostate cancer learn as much as they can so they can make informed decisions based on available information, discussion with their doctor, and their own views on the possible benefits, risks, and limits of prostate cancer screening.
+For now, the American Cancer Society recommends that men thinking about getting tested for prostate cancer learn as much as they can so they can make informed decisions based on available information, discussions with their doctor, and their own views on the possible benefits, risks, and limits of prostate cancer screening.
 (See American Cancer Society Recommendations for Prostate Cancer Early Detection.)

 Until more information is available, you and your doctor should decide whether you should be screened for prostate cancer.
 There are many factors to take into account, including your age, health, and family history.
 For example, if you’re young and develop prostate cancer, it may shorten your life if it’s not caught early.
 Screening men who are older or in poor health is less likely to help them live longer.
 This is because most prostate cancers are slow-growing, and men who are older or have major health problems are more likely to die from other causes before their prostate cancer grows enough to cause problems.